JamesWillLewis/appgraph/README.md

 ### Managed AppGraph

 In Managed AppGraph, AppGraph handles everything needed to build, host & operate your application.
 You submit your application graphs through http://appgraph.io, and Managed Appgraph handles all build tasks, infrastructure management, & operations.
+You pay-as-you-go for the underlying infrastructure costs.

 ### Self Hosted